davidfstr/dafoster.net/_posts/2023-10-12-custom-file-icons-and-folder-icons.md

 When creating a desktop application for end users it's important to get icons for your app and its documents configured correctly to provide a good user experience, but it getting those configurations correct can be challenging.

 I'd like to file bugs on several Linux desktop environments so that future Linux application developers don't have such a hard time getting icons setup, but right now I just don't have the energy.
-Hopefully at least this blog post will help other Linux developers configure icons more quickly.
+Hopefully at least this blog post will help other application developers configure icons more quickly.

 [website downloader, Crystal]: /projects/crystal-web-archiver/
 [bundles]: https://en.wikipedia.org/wiki/Bundle_(macOS)